astronomer/docs/learn/airflow-dbt-cloud.md

 3. Run the DAG and verify that the dbt Cloud job ran in the dbt Cloud UI.

-    The full code for this example, along with other DAGs that implement the dbt Cloud provider, can be found on the [Astronomer Registry](https://registry.astronomer.io/dags?providers=dbt+Cloud&page=1).
+    The full code for this example, along with other DAGs that implement the dbt Cloud provider, can be found on the [Astronomer Registry](https://registry.astronomer.io/dags/dbt_cloud_operational_check/versions/3.0.0).

+Congratulations!
+You've run a DAG which uses the dbt Cloud provider to orchestrate a job run in dbt Cloud.

 :::info